danarel/ThinkPrivacy/privacy.md

 ***

-<sup>1</sup> On our cloud storage page, we recommend using DigitalOcean for VPS hosting services.
+<sup>1</sup> On our cloud storage page, we recommend using DigitalOcean & Vultr for VPS hosting services.
 This is an affiliate link.
-DigitalOcean is *not* one of our recommended privacy products, but rather the site we use to host various products.
+DigitalOcean & Vultr are *not* one of our recommended privacy products, but rather the sites we use to host various products.
 When you sign up, you help cover any bills we have there.